Are you looking for an HIV test in Zurich? At the Checkpoint you can get anonymous counselling and a quick HIV test.

 When is the earliest you can take a test?

-Our tests can provide initial data 2 weeks after a risk situation at the earliest.
-You will receive a definite result 6 weeks after the risk situation.
+Our tests can provide initial data two weeks after a risk situation at the earliest.
+However, you will not get a definite result until six weeks after the risk situation.
 With a standard home test, which you can find in pharmacies or shops, you will only get a reliable result 12 weeks after the risk situation.

 What do I have to do after a risk situation?